openforcefield/open-forcefield-tools/README.md

 ### Using the high-level API

 In this example, datasets are retrieved from the ThermoML and filtered to retain certain properties.
-The corresponding properties for a given parameter set filename are then computed for a SMARTY parameter set and printed.
+The corresponding properties for a given parameter set filename are then computed for a SMIRFF parameter set and printed.
 ```python
 # Define the input datasets from ThermoML
 thermoml_keys = ['10.1016/j.jct.2005.03.012', ...]